jonnor/ESC-CNN-microcontroller/report/report.md

 To perform feature extraction during training the librosa[@librosa] Python library was used.
 Numpy and Pandas libraries were used for general numeric computations and data management.

-The training setup has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.
+The training setup has automated tests made with the pytest testing framework, and uses Travis CI to execute the tests automatically for each change.

 All the code is available at \url{https://github.com/jonnor/ESC-CNN-microcontroller/tree/thesis-submitted}.